IBM-Automation-SPGI/Event-Automation-PoT/2/index.md

 <details>
 <summary><span style="color:lightblue">WHAT IS THE DIFFERENCE BETWEEN OpenAPI AND AsyncAPI?</span></summary>

-<p>OpenAPI and AsyncAPI both represent formalized specifications for describing APIs, but the data source feeding these APIs and the style in which that data is communicated differs between the two. **This is important in the context of IBM Event Endpoint Management.**</p>
+<p>OpenAPI and AsyncAPI both represent formalized specifications for describing APIs, but the data source feeding these APIs and the style in which that data is communicated differs between the two. <b>This is important in the context of IBM Event Endpoint Management</b>.</p>

 <p> · OpenAPI is designed for describing RESTful API endpoints, focusing on synchronous client-server communication: a client sends a request and waits for a direct response from a server.
 Therefore, OpenAPI is well-suited for standard web services where a client interacts with a server in a request-response model.</p>